 Seasonal Pumpkin Spice Latte made with the milk of your choice, real pumpkin puree, and pumpkin pie spices!
-Mix with strong coffee and enjoy!
+Mix with strong coffee, top with whipped cream and enjoy!

-Just when I thought I would break out my favorite electric blanket (fits perfectly on my lap), BOOM, summer decides to make an entrance (for the first time!).
+Just when I thought I would break out my favorite electric blanket (fits perfectly on my lap), BOOM summer decides to make an entrance!

 Summer had its chance and quite frankly, blew it, big time!
 I’ve moved on and now ready for fall!